chrisvanmeer/ansible-role-snmpd/README.md

 Role Defaults
 -------------

-See `defaults/main.yml` for all defaults.
+See `defaults/main.yml` for all defaults that are available in this role.

+I've commented out almost every one to make the role more flexible.
+Needless to say, you would have to fit thise into either `group_vars` and/or `host_vars` to make this work.

 Dependencies
 ------------